Silver Bulletin

 🕒 The latest on Trump’s approval rating

-See also: Elon Musk favorability rating dashboard.
+See also: Generic congressional ballot dashboard and Elon Musk favorability rating dashboard.

 This is the landing page for Silver Bulletin presidential approval ratings.
-It will always contain the latest data from our average of presidential approval polls and we’ll regularly update these approval ratings as new polls come in.1
+We’ll regularly update the charts below as new polls about Donald Trump’s approval rating come in.1

-Our polling average is the direct descendant of the presidential approval average that Nate designed for FiveThirtyEight.
 Click here for more information on how the average works.
-The Silver Bulletin average weights more reliable polls more heavily — you can find our latest pollster ratings here.
-It adjusts for house effects.
-And it accounts for uncertainty, estimating the range where new polls might come in.
+The Silver Bulletin average weights more reliable polls heavily — you can find our latest pollster ratings here.

 The topline: So, just how popular is Trump?